Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 released upon signalling from the transverse tubules.

-termed sarcomeres which are the functional contractile region of the myocyte.
+termed sarcomeres, the functional contractile region of the myocyte.

-other and via the sliding filament model of contraction slide over each other.
+other and slide over each other via the sliding filament model of contraction.

-The regular organisation of these sarcomeres is what gives skeletal and cardiac
+The regular organization of these sarcomeres gives skeletal and cardiac

 muscle their distinctive striated appearance.